pepopowitz/your-first-react-app-exercises/exercise-6/README.md

 ### Strings/Numbers

 Sometimes you want a component to render nothing more than a string or number.
-When a `render()` method returns a string or number, it gets rendered as a text node in the DOM.
+When a React function component returns a string or number, it gets rendered as a text node in the DOM.

-👉 Modify the `FriendProfile` component to render only the `name` prop.
+👉 Modify the `FriendProfile` component to return only the `name` prop.

 Check your browser to see if you succeeded!
 You should see each of the friends listed, abutted against each other.